madebymsi/renjiiiii/README.md

 YES ill match your energy YES we can c+h YES i wont be dry 😼

-interests: drawing, msi, forsaken atm!!
+interests: drawing, msi, forsaken atm!! idk how to add images to this stuid thing i feel like im trying to fly an airplane.